LIPAI-Org/CNN-Decomposition/README.md

 - Feature maps from intermediate layers provide additional insights for machine learning–based classification.

 This code is part of the of research on:
 "Compression of neural networks with Tucker decomposition for classifying dysplasia histological images" (https://repositorio.ufu.br/handle/123456789/41010)

+Citation:
+- FERNANDES, VITOR ; SILVA, ADRIANO ; PEREIRA, DANILO ; CARDOSO, SÉRGIO ; R. DE FARIA, PAULO ; LOYOLA, ADRIANO ; TOSTA, THAÍNA ; NEVES, LEANDRO ; Z. DO NASCIMENTO, MARCELO .
+Investigation of Deep Neural Network Compression Based on Tucker Decomposition for the Classification of Lesions in Cavity Oral.
+In: 19th International Conference on Computer Vision Theory and Applications, 2024, Rome.
+Proceedings of the 19th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications, 2024. p.
+516.